Idaho Youth Ranch

 Many children do not report emotional abuse because of fear of what may happen, or because they do not realize it is abuse and not normal behavior.
 Most forms of emotional abuse are rooted in power and control.
 The perpetrator uses manipulation to control the child with words and actions (or lack thereof), carefully directed to elicit emotional damage and distress.

 What Is Emotional Abuse?

 Emotional abuse is non-physical and it is used to make the victim feel afraid, ashamed, inferior, confused, threatened, isolated, or neglected.
 There are a variety of circumstances during which emotional abuse can occur.
 It can take the form of insults or belittling, or it can look like complete indifference and emotional deprivation.

 Emotional abuse could be a child who’s exposed to domestic violence or a caregiver constantly yelling and making threats.
 A guardian with substance abuse issues may get angry and verbally lash out, or a coach could berate a child for missing a shot.
 It could also be a parent who places unrealistic expectations on their child or applies harsh punishments disproportionate to the crime.
 It could even be leaning on a child for emotional support or asking them to lie in court.

-Signs a Parent or Guardian is Emotionally Abusing a Child
+Signs an Adult is Emotionally Abusing a Child